Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/Post.md

 }
 ```

 Although these tests no longer exercise the full integration scope, they are still driven by functional requirements of the app.
-Because we already have another high-level test that covers the entire endpoint, we can keep these ones more narrow without sacrificing overall confidence.
+Because we already have another high-level test that covers the entire endpoint, we can keep these more narrow without sacrificing overall confidence.

 This trade-off makes sense if we're trying to improve execution speed, but I would recommend to stick to high-level tests as much as possible, at least until it becomes a problem.